XHOZ-FM (Querétaro)

 XHOZ-FM is a radio station in Querétaro, Querétaro.
 Broadcasting on 94.7 FM, XHOZ is owned by Grupo Imagen and carries its Imagen Radio network.
+The transmitter is located atop a tower in Cerro El Cimatario south of the city center.

 History

 The concession was issued to René Olivares Gascón in 1982.
 It was sold to Impulsora de Radiodifusión, S.A., and then to Imagen.